Rural Art in Soft Pastel by Artist Lynda Baxter

 What can I say!
 Soft pastels are my new love.
 The vibrant colours, the silky smooth way they go on the paper, oh, and the choices of paper you can get!
 Tinted, sanded with different grits, and of course, I can use my watercolours with clear gesso and make my own!
 I'm surrounded by RURAL everything!
 I wouldn't have it any other way.
 I see beauty everywhere I go and in everything little thing.
 I'm constantly striving to challenge myself and am enjoying all of the people I meet along my way who invite me into their way of life so I can take zillions of reference photos!
 I'm utterly grateful for them, and all the cow, rooster, chicken, pig, and sheep facts they teach me while I'm there.
 I'm feeling truly blessed.

 When we moved to central Alberta, I was completely intrigued by the local moose!
 I still am.
 I spent countless hours driving back roads trying to spot them.
 The perfect bull moose.
-Antlers dripping with water from the many sloughs we have, and of course back lite!!
+Antlers dripping with water from the many sloughs we have, and of course back the perfect photo would be backlit!!
 All I ever found were cows.
 I feel in love with them.
 They replaced my moose habit in a heartbeat.
 When I discovered I had neighbours with Highland cows, I suddenly had a new passion, subject and I was in for a whole new learning curve!!

 “If I could say it in words there would be no reason to paint.”